 Your Committee on Temperance have given the subject some consideration, and beg leave to present the following report: From the best information we have gathered on this subject, we regret to have to say, that we have not been informed of the formation of any new society for the promotion of Temperance, since your last session.
 But we rejoice to have to say, that there have been large additions to the societies in Petersburg, Norfolk and Portsmouth, and several accessions to the cause in Suffolk, with some eighteen or twenty added to the society at Millfield.
 With the exception of the above societies, we regret to say, we fear but little effort has been made.
 Many of the once warm and zealous advocates of Temperance have, by some means, become lukewarm and indifferent.
 Your committee can see no good cause for any lukewarmness or indifference in regard to the subject.
 There are yet drunkards to be reformed, moderate drinkers to be induced to adopt the total abstinence principle, and the young to be guarded and fortified against the fearful evils of intemperance.
-And we are conefforts on the part of its friends.
-The Temperance reformation contem-plates and seeks the good of mankind in every relation, and it has, no doubt, received the divine sanction and blessing; if so, we would inquire if it is not the duty of every christian, and every friend of humanity, to coöperate in this dudphle action and blessing in this how mode to relation the set of the set in this laudable and good work.
+And we are conwinced, that no good cause can prosper without zealous and persevering efforts on the part of its friends.
+The Temperance reformation contemplates and seeks the good of mankind in every relation, and it has, no doubt, received the divine sanction and blessing; if so, we would inquire if it is not the duty of every christian, and every friend of humanity, to cooperate in the hydroless and read work. in this laudable and good work.
 Many hearts have been made to rejoice at the success which has attended the labors and persevering efforts of Mr. Gough.
 From what we can understand, he is a popular and successful Temperance lecturer, and we would suggest, if it is not desirable to have him visit in our bounds.
 Believing it is, we would recommend that he be invited to visit the prominent places in this Association, for the purpose of lecturing on Temperance.